sourceduty/Aripiprazole_STPD/README.md

 > "*Due to this disorder and a lack of care, I suffered more after being diagnosed, treated and released from a hospital.*"

+> "*There is a lack of care, I suffered more after being diagnosed, treated and released from a hospital in 2016, 2017, 2018, 2019, 2020 and into 2021.*"

 #

 ![Brain Powder](https://github.com/user-attachments/assets/0494e01b-ed42-416a-8cf6-a83f1b0788e1)